Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Introduction

+We call the states of a two-state gadget \emph{up} and \emph{down}, and assume that each switch transitions to the top output in the up state and the bottom output in the down state; because we are not concerned with planarity, this assumption is fully general by possible reflection of each subunit.
+There are two versions of the set line and set switch: one that sets the gadget to each state, up or down.
+For example, a gadget with a set-up switch and set-up line (Figure~\ref{fig:basis suw/su}) is meaningfully different from a gadget with a set-up switch and set-down line (Figure~\ref{fig:basis suw/sd}).
+We draw the set-down line and switch as the reflections of the set-up version in Table~\ref{tab:subunits}.
+To represent the current state of a gadget, we draw one of the lines in each switch dashed, so that the next transition would be made along a solid line.

-The ARRIVAL problem \cite{Arrival} is equivalent to zero-player motion planning with the toggle switch: we replace each vertex in their switch graph with a toggle switch, or vice versa.
+The ARRIVAL problem \cite{Arrival} is equivalent to zero-player motion planning with just the toggle switch from Table~\ref{tab:subunits}: each vertex in their switch graph corresponds to a toggle switch in a system of gadgets.
+We will use their terminology when referring to switch graphs in ARRIVAL \cite{Arrival}; however, when referring to gadgets in our model, a switch is a gadget (or part of a gadget) which does not change state when traversed (as in Table~\ref{tab:subunits}).
 More generally, zero-player motion planning with an arbitrary set of deterministic single-input input/output gadgets (with gadgets specified as part of the instance) is equivalent to explicit zero-player reachability switching games, as defined in \cite{switchinggames}.

-We call the states of any such two state gadget \emph{up} and \emph{down}, and assume that each switch transitions to the top output in the up state and the bottom output in the down state; because we are not concerned with planarity, this assumption is fully general by possible reflection of each subunit.
-There are two versions of the set line and set switch: one to set the gadget to each state.
-For example, any gadget with a set-up line and set-down switch is meaningfully different from a set-up line and set-up switch.
-We draw the set-down line and switch as the reflections of the set-up version above.
-To represent the current state of a gadget, we make one of the lines in each switch dashed, so that the next transition would be made along a solid line.

-We categorize gadgets into three families: \begin{enumerate} \item \emph{Trivial} gadgets have either no state change or no state-dependent behavior; they are composed entirely of either switches or toggle and set lines.
-They are equivalent to collections of simple tunnels, and zero-player motion planning with them is in L by straightforwardly simulating the robot.
+We categorize gadgets into three families: \begin{enumerate} \item \emph{Trivial} gadgets have either no state change or no state-dependent behavior; they are composed entirely of switches or entirely of toggle and set lines.
+Trivial gadgets are equivalent to (collections of) trivial lines, or equivalently always-open tunnels.
+Zero-player motion planning with trivial gadgets is in L by straightforwardly simulating the agent for a number of steps equal to the number of locations.

-\item \emph{Bounded} gadgets have state-dependent behavior (i.e., some kind of switch) and one-way state change, either only to the up state or only to the down state.
-They naturally give rise to bounded games, because each gadget can change its state at most once.
+\item \emph{Bounded} gadgets have state-dependent behavior (i.e., some kind of switch) and have only one-way state change, either only to the up state or only to the down state.
+A bounded gadget can change its state at most once, so such gadgets naturally give rise to bounded games in which the maximum number of moves is polynomially bounded.